varunrao/aws-smart-recycle/machine learning/README.md

 This recipe uses Amazon SageMaker Jupyter notebooks as the development environment to train your models.
 Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
 A full Jupyter notebook has been prepared for you to follow along.

-First, download the example notebook: [aws-deeplens-custom-trash-detector.ipynb](/code/trash-sorter/aws-deeplens-custom-trash-detector.ipynb)
+First, download the example notebook: [aws-smart-recycle-kit-ml-model.ipynb](machine learning/notebook/aws-smart-recycle-kit-ml-model.ipynb)

 Then to create a custom image classification model, you need to use a graphics processing unit (GPU) enabled training job instance.
 GPUs are excellent at parallelizing the computations required to train a neural network.
 This tutorial uses a single ml.p2.xlarge instance.
 In order to access a GPU-enabled training job instance, you must submit a request for a service limit increase to the AWS Support Center.
 You can follow the [instructions here](/400_advanced/410_trash_sorter/411_setup/) to increase your limit.